C PERMIT

 The C permit is automatically granted after 5 years of legal residence in Switzerland to:

-- Citizens of Germany, Austria, Belgium, Danemark, Spain, France, Greece, Italy, Liechtenstein, Netherlands, Portugal (Directives LEI published on the 1st January 2021, Chapter 3.5.2.1).
+- Citizens of Germany, Austria, Belgium, Danemark, Spain, France, Greece, Italy, Liechtenstein, Netherlands, Portugal (Directives LEI published on June 1st 2024, Chapter 3.5.2.1).

 More free content on Permits in Switzerland

-Browse our free content topics below.
-Some answers to most of the important and frequently asked questions can be found here.
+Browse our free content below.
+Answers to important and frequently asked questions can be found here.

 Read MoreObtaining the Swiss citizenship